metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 ### SAML Identity Provider URL

-This is where Metabase will redirect login requests.
-That is, it's where your users go to log in to your SSO.
-Here are some examples of the field name in common IdPs:
+Metabase will redirect login requests to this URL.
+That is, this URL is where people will go to log in to your SSO.

+Different IdPs use different names for the Identity Provider URL.
+Here are some common examples:

 | Provider                       | Name                                 |
 | ------------------------------ | ------------------------------------ |